LeagueToolkit/Fantome/README.md

   </tbody>
 </table>

-**Fantome** is a modding tool for League of Legends.
-It offers a variety of tools.
-It can be used to both install custom content and create it.
+**Fantome** is a mod installer for League of Legends.

+## Requirements
+* **8 GB RAM or more** is recommended due to some mod installations having high RAM usage (Map skins, DATA mods...)
+* **Windows 10** is required for the backgroud League patcher to work.
+If you don't have Windows 10 you won't be able to use any mods

 ## Discord
 If you want to talk to the developers or other people in the community, join our discord server: